If you’re wondering what to serve with fish, you’ve come to the right place!

 12. Green Salad

-Who knew that an easy recipe for a salad was really important to making a meal go from yum to YOWZA!
+Who knew that an easy recipe for a salad was really important to make a meal go from yum to YOWZA!

 The unassuming title of “Best Green Salad Recipe” doesn’t do this one justice.

-The tang of pecorino cheese, the crunch of panko, red onion and my favorite—butter lettuce—makes this salad go over the top, 100%.
+The tang of pecorino cheese, the crunch of panko, red onion, and my favorite—butter lettuce—make this salad go over the top, 100%.

 With a mustard/vinegar combo vinaigrette, you’re set.
 Or sub out a simple lemon dressing or champagne vinaigrette if you don’t have all of the ingredients it calls for.